Rohitgour03/Rohitgour03/README.md

 ### Experience
 - 🔭 I’m currently working on Frontend Projects
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning ReactJS
+- 🔥 I can build responsive, accessible static websites using HTML, CSS and Javascript.

 ### Projects
+- I have completed 15+ challenges of Frontend Mentor

 ### Connect with me